 There are also many other feature improvements and bug fixes, compatibility with MySQL 3.23.2 through 6.0-alpha, and I’ve finally gotten the documentation finished to my satisfaction.
 Plus I wrote a test suite.

 The new checksum method

 While I was at last week’s conference, Martin Friebe and I went to supper and he suggested doing checksums via INSERT..
-SELECT to avoid all the hassles with locking, waiting for slaves to catch up, and so on.
-This method guarantees checksums are taken at the same point in replication on the master and slave, and requires no locking or waiting.
-It’s a much better way to verify your slaves are in sync with the master.
+SELECT to avoid all the hassles with locking, waiting for replicas to catch up, and so on.
+This method guarantees checksums are taken at the same point in replication on the master and replica, and requires no locking or waiting.
+It’s a much better way to verify your replicas are in sync with the master.

 The technique is implemented in two ways: with a variable accumulator (a modified version of the original checksum queries I wrote about in previous articles), and with a BIT_XOR checksum similar to the checksum queries used by MySQL Table Sync.
 Each method has strengths and weaknesses.

-It’s now practical — nay, easy — to run MySQL Table Checksum from a cron job, and just as easy to check whether a slave is out of sync with the master.
+It’s now practical—nay, easy—to run MySQL Table Checksum from a cron job, and just as easy to check whether a replica is out of sync with the master.
 First, you create a table to hold the checksums: